fu4303/portfolio-vincentntang/content/pages/mystory.md

 [TODO Pics Airtable]

 Interviewing for jobs was really hard for me.
 For one I sucked at it.
 The question of "What are you most proud of?" always got me.
-Truly and deeply, it was inspiring a surgeon in Germany to practice with video games.
-The thing is ... you can't tell anyone this, it's not treated seriously.
+It was inspiring a surgeon in Germany to practice with video games.
+The thing is ... it's not treated seriously.
+I learned about it the hard way.

-So I learned about it the hard way.
 I failed every interview after that.
 I never reflected on anything I did or accomplished at school.
 It was too hard to put in words.

 I ended up just working for family instead, designing restaurant kitchens.
-I never tell people I work for family, it's always taken in the wrong context - the assumption being you have an easy life.
+I rarely tell anyone I work for family - it's not something I'm particularly proud of.
+I didn't create that legacy, and didn't choose that lifestyle for half my life growing up. it always felt like it undermined everything I strived to achieve for.

 I designed kitchens for 6 years of my life.
 I got to work with some famous chefs, helped design a restaurant that hit national news, amongst other highlights.
-I learned how to operate a business, amongst other things.
+I learned a lot through self-education.

 As my responsibilities kept piling on, I found myself constantly unable to keep up with the workload.
-Sometimes it was customer A needs a CAD file, customer B needs attention on a broken shipment, customer C doesn't speak English.
-All in one go.
+Sometimes a client needed a CAD file, another needed attention on a broken shipment, another didn't speak English.
 I had a hard time juggling all of these tasks at any given time, so I needed to get better at managing, delegating, and automating tasks.

 I started to explore tools online, and just found a really excel-like spreadsheet tool called Airtable.
 I wrote my first plugin - a programming script in excelVBA - that downloaded images from their server to my local PC (TODO - see here)